-Four-wheel drive tours take you out to explore the endless steppe where large herds of animals graze, or go driving through the arid scrub of the Gobi Desert, where dinosaur fossils have been found.
+Four-wheel drive tours take you out to explore the endless steppe where large herds of animals graze, or through the arid scrub of the Gobi Desert, where dinosaur fossils have been found.

 The competitions, called the "three games of man", feature archery, horse racing and wrestling – but they are carried out in a strictly Mongolian fashion.
 Male and female archers shoot arrows from tall bows (which haven't changed much since Genghis Khan's warriors used them to conquer the known world).
 School-age jockeys urge their horses along an overland route that can be 17mi (27km) long.
 And powerful wrestlers in skimpy costumes flap their arms gravely in the ritual Eagle Dance before grappling with each other.

-While sitting in a four-wheel drive, the terrain is really rocky.
-So rocky you might even feel sick.
+Much of the terrain in Mongolia is really rocky – so rocky you might even feel sick while driving through it.
 One of the things I wish I'd packed was medication for motion sickness.
 There are very few paved roads in Mongolia, and while driving off-road is fun and exciting, it's an awful experience if you get motion sickness.

-The Mongolian steppe has few trees.
-The Gobi has few trees.
+The Mongolian steppe has few trees – same with the Gobi Desert.
 There is no shade out there, and nothing to slow down the ever-present wind.
-Pack a scarf or bandanna, a windbreaker, a hat that covers your neck, sunscreen and lip balm.
+Pack a scarf or bandanna, a windbreaker, a hat that covers your neck, sunscreen, and lip balm.
 These items take up very little space, and are worth their weight in gold when the Mongolian winds are howling.